Examples for the standard conjecture of Hodge type: Introduction

 \subsection{Acknowledgements}

-The author would like to thank G. Ancona for his many helpful comments during the writing of this article, E. Ambrosi, O. Benoist and F. Fité for useful discussions.
-He would also like to thank P. Laubie for his tips concerning \LaTeX.
+I would like to thank G. Ancona for his many helpful comments during the writing of this article, E. Ambrosi, O. Benoist and F. Fité for useful discussions.
+I would also like to thank P. Laubie for his advice concerning \LaTeX.

+Finally I would like to thank the anonymous referee, who gave me useful suggestions and who motivated me to write \Cref{relation-representation}.

+This research was partly supported by the grant ANR--23--CE40--0011 of Agence National de la Recherche.